Kalabhairava Ashtakam: The Song of the Lord of Time (Lyrics & Meaning)

 Translation:

-I worship Kalabhairava, the Supreme Lord of the city of Kashi, whose pair of feet are made radiant by the glow of his gem-studded sandals, who is eternal, without a second, our most cherished deity, and is pure (stainless).
-Who crushes the pride of Yama (the God of Death), and who grants liberation through His terrifying fangs.
+I worship Kalabhairava, the Lord of Kashi, whose pair of feet shines with the radiance of gem-studded sandals, who is eternal, without a second, the chosen deity, and stainless; who destroys the pride of death and grants liberation through his terrible fangs.

 Verse 7